CrunchyData/crunchy-katacoda/postgis/load_data/intro.md

 The data was downloaded in a few different GIS formats so you can see how you might choose or use an import tool depending on the format your spatial data is in.

 PostGIS has already been installed in this environment.
-We'll use the following credentials to log in to Postgres (except when otherwise indicated):
+We'll mostly be using the following credentials to log in to Postgres:
 - username: `groot`
 - password: `password`
 - database: `tampa`
+We'll log in as a superuser in one instance (to run CREATE EXTENSION).
+Otherwise, it's best practice to avoid the superuser role when possible as it can bypass almost every access restriction in the database!

-But before we dive into PostGIS, let's also take a quick look at the background behind projections, and why it matters when it comes to importing spatial data.
+Before we dive into PostGIS, let's also take a quick look at the background behind projections, and why it matters when it comes to importing spatial data.
 If you're new to spatial work, this will be useful context to have, even outside of PostGIS.